WELCOME STAFF AND READERS OF THE NORTH

-Those words are the title to one of the chapters of a book I am writing
+Those words are the title to one of the chapters of a book I am

-communication never ends).
+about meaning and communication never ends).

 And since what I say on the opening page of the chapter “Small

-Potatoes” is going to be read by people all over the world, I figure
+Potatoes” is going to be read by people all over the world, I

-perhaps they can respond with comments
+Times-Standard, and maybe perhaps they can respond with comments

 on the T-S website.
 And Halloween turns out to be the best

 death and culture.

-My father used to call me “little squirt” many times, and my mother
+My father used to call me “little squirt” many times, and my

-old.
+about three years old.
 But that was after I inadvertently

 terrified them because I was gifted as a child and said things

 things that their own cultural background interpreted as being

 “evil.”
 So, they ended up literally trying to beat the

 “Devil” out of me.